phoenix-4u/My-daily-learning/readme.md

 # Day 85 - 11/06/2026
 ## Gradients
 - Deep networks can be viewed as a gigantic nested function - f(x) = f1(f2(x))..
-- When n-dimensional input maps to a scalar output, the partial derivative is an n-sized row vector.
+- When an n-dimensional input maps to a scalar output, the partial derivative is an n-sized row vector.
 - When a scalar maps to an m-dimensional output, the partial derivative is an m-sized column vector
-- When n-dimensional input maps to an m-dimensional output, then the partial derivative is an m*n Jacobian
+- When an n-dimensional input maps to an m-dimensional output, then the partial derivative is an m*n Jacobian
 - Back propagation is essentially the chain rule computed in a specific way, where inner function derivatives are first calculated, followed by outer function derivatives

 # Day 84 - 10/06/2026
 ## Tensors
 - Data sets can increase in dimensions like vectors, matrices, images(with channel dimensions), videos (with time dimension)
 - Tensors are the basic unit in PyTorch that represent these datasets as multidimensional arrays
-- It has 3 basic properties - shame, ndim, and dtype
+- It has 3 basic properties - shape, ndim, and dtype
 - Tensors provide an easy way to represent and manipulate data

 # Day 83 - 09/06/2026